zuozhenggh/learning-library/oci-library/oci-hol/oci-dataflow-sampleapp/dataflow-sampleapp/samplehiveexternaltable.md

    ![MetaStore Compartment](../images/Metastore-Change-Compartment.png " ")

-4. Should list the MetaStores in  ```dataflow-demo``` Compartment and you should find the ```DF-metastore``` metastore that we will use for the lab
+4. Should list the MetaStores in  ```dataflow-demo``` Compartment and you should find the ```DF-metastore``` Metastore that we will use for the workshop

     ![Show MetaStore](../images/metastore-compartment.png " ")

-5. Open the metastore ```DF-metastore```  to inspect the location of the Managed table for the MetaStore.
-This will hold the data for the Managed table that we create later.
+5. Open the metastore ```DF-metastore```  to inspect the location of the table for the MetaStore.
+This will hold the data for the tables that we create later.

     ![DF Metastore](../images/DF-metastore.png " ")